Blackjacx/Me/README.md

 Then GitHub's integrated pages deployment is triggered which copies the content of that branch to the actual webserver.

+> [!note]
+> If you want to view the website locally you can just run `./deploy.sh generate Me && ./deploy.sh serve` which will generate the website and launch an HTTP server that lets you view the website at http://localhost:8080.

 ## Acknowledgements

 The idea for the workflow and the general structue has been taken from: